trvrb/dynamics-practical/README.md

 We will annotate nodes with their geographic locations based on color.

-**Turn on 'Node Shapes', enter 8 as 'Max size' and 'Colour by' location.**
+**Turn on 'Node Shapes', enter `8` as 'Max size' and 'Colour by' location.**

+This results in nodes colored by their most likely location.

 **Click on 'Setup: Colour' to get a list of location colors.**